-While offloading for a last trip in Baja, I saw that one of the bikers had a strange looking tire on his bike.
-Taking a more detailed look, I recognized it was the latest Dunlop, also known as the Geomax “81”.
-I did not really expect that there was a brand-new tire out in the market.
-So I thought I’d have to check it out and test it for myself and hence have done a full Dunlop AT81 review.
+While offloading for a last trip in Baja, we saw that one of the bikers had a strange looking tire on his bike.
+Taking a more detailed look, we realized it was the latest Dunlop, also known as the Geomax “81”.
+As we did not really expect that there was a brand-new tire out in the market we decided to check it out and test it ourselves and hence have done a full Dunlop AT81 review.

 Maybe you have not heard that the long running Dunlop 739 line has been recently taken out of production.
-Honestly, I am not exactly sure why Dunlop really feels that they should overhaul their line every couple of years.
-It worked so well for me, and as it probably has with other people.
+It worked so well until now for us, and as it probably has with other people.
 I mean, if it works, if it’s not broken, why fix it, you know?
-Yes, I understand they consistently develop brand-new solutions and are also building and improving based on people’s and customer’s suggestions, however why would they ever think in the first place, to stop producing a few of the most effective tires ever made before; the 755, 756, 742 as well as currently the 739?
+Well Dunlop is well known for consistently developing brand-new solutions and are also building and improving based on people’s and customer’s suggestions.
+However it just seems hard to believe they find it right to stop producing a few of the most effective tires ever made before; the 755, 756, 742 as well as currently the 739.

-My point of the matter is that the 739 tires (FA & AT) are a few of the greatest all-around tires that have been made for the open ground.
-The more recent MX71 is fine, yet I do not believe it is as resilient or carries out also over a variety of surface areas.
-I recognize that this brand-new AT81 is currently a favorite among KTM group motorcyclists in the East, so I wanted to try it for myself.
+The 739 tires (FA & AT) are a few of the greatest all-around tires that have been made for the open ground.
+The more recent MX71 is fine, yet it is not as resilient or carries out also over a variety of surface areas.
+However, this brand-new AT81 is currently a favorite among KTM group motorcyclists in the East.

 For this Dunlop AT81 Review, the tire is installed on a KTM 450xcw.
 Our contrast tire is a Kenda Trackmaster placed on the KTM 450xcf.
 Our Baja journey completed 600 miles over all kinds of completely dry surface.